jerhon/developer-notes/docs/docker/readme.md

 ### Docker allows you to run your application in a standardized way.

 Docker containers are all executed the same way with the run command, and can have management interfaces installed to manage them.
-Building an application docker container allows you to distribute it to many different environments such as competeing cloud vendors, or internal environments vs external environments.
+Building an application docker container allows you to distribute it to many different environments such as competing cloud vendors, or internal environments vs external environments.

 ### Docker simplifies sharing your applications.